-Again, if you are requesting reports for a spouse, family, etc. you must pay $18 for each report.
-Also note that the FBI will not expedite your request in exchange for additional payment.
+Again, if you are requesting reports for a spouse, family, etc., you must pay $18 for each report.
+Also, note that the FBI will not expedite your request in exchange for additional payment.

-If you suspect you will need an additional report at some point in the near future – your report usually needs to be 90 days or newer – I would suggest ordering two reports.
-You will have to pay $18 for each, but just as with your extra fingerprint cards, it’s always smart to have an extra on hand in case two agencies want a report or you need two reports for different residency programs, etc.
+If you suspect you will need an additional report at some point in the near future – your report usually needs to be 90 days or newer – we would suggest ordering two reports.
+You will have to pay $18 for each, but just as with your extra fingerprint cards, it’s always smart to have an extra on hand in case two agencies want a report, or you need two reports for different residency programs, etc.

 Step Four: Review and Submit

 After you have filled out your application form, obtained your fingerprint card, and provided a form of payment, all you have to do is submit your request.
 However, we would suggest reviewing their checklist just to make sure everything is in order before sending your request.

 Once you’ve checked the list, mail the required items to the following address in West Virginia:

 1000 Custer Hollow Road